Liyubov/talks-from-conferences/README.md

 # talks and code from conferences
-here i put code and talks from conferences i gave as tutorials and talks
+here i put code and talks from some conferences i gave as tutorials and talks. full list of conferences I participated is here https://liubovkmatematike.wordpress.com/2017/11/25/conference/

 i am interested in diffusion processes on networks, mobility of humans (especially some certain subgroups of people), analysis of random walks on networks applied to data.

-# code
+# code for some talks
 i upload the code for analysis of the global mobility data read more on my website about the project I am working on